Skip to main content

 • Convert to a fixed-rate mortgage: Most lenders allow customers to switch from a variable-rate mortgage to a fixed-rate mortgage at any time.
 Fixed mortgage rates tend to be higher than variable mortgage rates, but they’re guaranteed to stay the same for a term of up to 5 years.
 Making this change will almost definitely increase your monthly payments, but can help you avoid more surprises, at least for the remainder of your term.

 • Extend your amortization: In conjunction with raising your regular payment, you may be able to extend your amortization period to keep your payments manageable.
 Keep in mind that the longer you take to pay off your mortgage, the more interest you’ll end up paying.
-Extending a $100,000 mortgage from 5 years to 10 years at 4.25% costs an extra $11,747 in interest.
+For example, extending a $100,000 mortgage from 5 years to 10 years at 4.25% costs an extra $11,747 in interest.
 Refinancing may also lead to penalties (the penalty for breaking a variable-rate mortgage is typically three months’ simple interest), and will require the services of a real estate lawyer.

 What should I do if I’m concerned about reaching my trigger rate?